TRDan6577/ELKAutomation/README.md

 an installation.
 The whole process was like fighting a hydra; every time I solved an issue, 2 more issues came up.
-While many other people may not have had as much of a struggling installing the stack as I have, I figure that these scripts could still be useful for people that are laz - I mean efficient.
+While many other people may not have had as much of a struggling installing the stack as I have, I figure that these scripts could still be useful for people that are laz - I mean ... uhh... efficient.
 It could also be beneficial to those setting up a distributed ELK environment.

 It's important to note that while the configuration files contain some options,